21 parenting lessons I’ve learned the hard way

 3. It really does take a village to raise a child

 When kids hit the tween years they realise you’re not a superhero.
+Even from a young age, getting some support, such as a Nanny Agency in new york, can be a huge boost for a parent.
 Anything that makes them look like you or feel like you will be cast off quick smart.
 At this point, you need to have great adult or almost-adult role models in their life for them to look up to.
-Coaches, cousins, teachers, neighbours, friends of older siblings, uncles, aunts and family friends.
+Coaches, cousins, teachers, neighbours, friends of older siblings, uncles, aunts, and family friends.

 If you don’t provide examples they’ll go looking for the on their own.